-Yes, all participants ARE REQUIRED to wear the American Triple-T OH singlet at all times during the four events (except for the swim).
+Yes, all Triple-T participants ARE REQUIRED to wear the current years American Triple-T singlet at all times during the four events (except for the swim).
 This is a special part of what makes the American Triple-T unique.

 Your total time is calculated for the final score.

-Participants are ranked based on their fastest Half Ironman time from the previous year.
+Participants are ranked based on their fastest Half Iron (XT) or Olympic distance (ST) time from the previous year.
 All events feature time trial starts based on this time.

 Hills and more hills — bring your climbing gears.

 Yes, Race #1 — One hour after the start of the last participant in the swim, Race #2 — Four hours and Thirty minutes after the last wave has begun, Race #3 — Four and Half hours after the last wave has begun, Race #4 — Eight hours after the start of the last wave.
 In addition, there are cutoff times for the bike courses that will be posted in the final race information packet.